 m) the in-depth instruction to accomplish the integration of systems using appropriate analytical, computational, and experimental practices.

 Suggested Program of Study – Total Min.
 Hours: 120

 The Department of Industrial Engineering offers a Bachelor of Science degree in Industrial Technology (BSIT).
-Lamar University’s Industrial Technology program prepares students for positions in industrial management.
-The BSIT allows students to transfer up to 30 hours of technical course work.
-The BSIT provides students with the credentials for promotion within their technical field or for a career in industrial technology, or for positions in industrial management.
+Lamar University’s Industrial Technology program prepares students with the credentials for promotion within their technical field, a career in industrial technology, or for positions in industrial management.
 The program builds a BS degree focused on technology and management on top of an AAS degree with a technology focus.
 The BSIT degree is available 100% online.

 Students will learn how to streamline processes, improve quality, ensure safety in the workplace, and manage production and inventory systems and technical personnel.
 Industrial technology students typically gain employment with companies that manufacture a product.
 Daily activities might include solving problems in production, improving quality of products and processes, and managing technical personnel.